OctopusDeploy/docs/docs/security/users-and-teams/auditing.md

 For team members to collaborate in the deployment of software, there needs to be trust and accountability.
 Octopus Deploy captures audit information whenever significant events happen in the system.

 :::hint
-The [Audit Retention functionality](#archived-audit-events) was introduced in **Octopus 2022.3** and is being rolled out in stages for our Cloud customers first.
-It will be made available to Self-hosted customers in **Octopus 2022.4**.
+The [Audit Retention functionality](#archived-audit-events) was introduced in **Octopus 2022.3** and will be made available to Cloud customers soon.
+We will make this available to the on-prem customers later in 2023.
 :::

 ## What does Octopus capture? {#Auditing-WhatdoesOctopuscapture?}